benrconway/Udacity-Project4/README.md

 Once it has completed, clone this project into the '/vagrant' directory, this will now be available to run within the vagrant virtual machine that is currently running.

-Now use the command 'vagrant ssh' to move into the newly created Virtual Machine (VM), once inside, run the commands 'python models.py' & 'python database_setup.py' (which will create the appropriate database and seed it with the catalogue data).
+Now use the command 'vagrant ssh' to move into the newly created Virtual Machine (VM).
+Once there, you will need the following commands:

-Now you should be setup and ready to go.
-To run this Flask server please use the command 'python views.py', enter the port you would like to use (or leave it blank for http://localhost:5000/) and navigate to that address in your favourite browser.
+1) cd /vagrant/<project name> (move you into my project in the directory)
+2) sh run_project.sh (which will downgrade flask, run models, seed_data and then views.py)

+All that running successfully, then you will be able to navigate in your browser to *`http://localhost:5000/`*

 If everything has been successful, you should be presented with my project.